Hi, I'm Hugo.

 From there, I flew to Denmark for an EU funded project on hard-bottom reefs.
 It was also there that I eventually did my PhD, using radio and acoustic telemetry to track Atlantic salmon migrations.

-These days, I am in Ontario (Canada), using aquatic respirometry to study how sea lamprey and lake sturgeon react to changes in temperature!
+These days, I am in Halifax (Canada), using and acoustic telemetry and aquatic respirometry to study the movements of aquatic animals and the impacts we may impose on them when we tag them.
 I am a big fan of opensource software, and over the years I have learned a lot about using R, arduino, and other tools to help me develop cool experiments.

 Qualifications